theodore-norvell/PLAAY/docs/SettingUpTheServer.md

 Install `npm`, `node`, and `typescript`.

 Use `git clone` to make a clone of PLAAY.
-In the client source directory run `npm install`.
+In the client source directory run `npm ci`.
 Do the same in the server directory.

 ### Make the .env file